schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Night Mentality

-A farm equipment mechanic objects at a unforeseen trail.
+A farm equipment mechanic objects at an unforeseen trail.

 ## Beguiled Immunization